sgladkoff/goldpan/docs/rigora.md

 **Rigora** is an ultrapowerful desktop localization QA tool.

-Built on top of decades of localization engineering experience of the Logrus software developers and engineers (and recently, completely rewritten and drastically improved), **Rigora** enables you to perfrom the most advanced technical and linguistic checks on localized files, to fix errors interactively, and to do so in batch mode. **Rigora** can work with entire projects, as well as with singular files, making it an extremely convenient default editor for the XLIFF file format.
+Built on top of decades of localization engineering experience of the Logrus software developers and engineers (and recently, completely rewritten and drastically improved), **Rigora** enables you to perform the most advanced technical and linguistic checks on localized files, to fix errors interactively, and to do so in batch mode. **Rigora** can work with entire projects, as well as with singular files, making it an extremely convenient default editor for the XLIFF file format.

 It is an interactive tool, and it ranks among the most powerful tools for working with software and text content.